 C-412-3: Repeating Courses

 VR usually does not pay for courses that must be repeated.
-Exceptions must be clearly documented by the VR counselor in a case note in RHW.
+If VR funds are used to pay for a course more than once, the VR counselor must consult with the VR Supervisor and the justification for VR support of the repeated course must be clearly documented by the VR counselor in a case note in RHW.

+Counseling and guidance should be provided to ensure that the customer is utilizing available supports and in compliance with customer responsibilities as defined on the IPE or IPE Amendment.

 …